p3t/spring-cursorpaging/README.md

 ### Configuration

-Each entity needs it's own serializer, there is a factory simplifying the creation within a Spring config-class:
+Each entity needs its own serializer, there is a factory simplifying the creation within a Spring config-class:

 ```java